A Proposal for Peace through Justice in the Middle East:

 with the greater violence being on the part of the people in power because the laws and courts are rigged to favor and protect them.
 This is clearly the case in

 Israel/Palestine today.
-As Nobel Peace Prize laureates Jimmy Carter, Nelson Mandela and Desmond Tutu and more than 200 Jewish peace, human rights and humanitarian
+As Nobel Peace Prize laureates Jimmy Carter, Nelson Mandela and Desmond Tutu and many Jewish peace, human rights and humanitarian

 organizations have pointed out, Palestinians have been subjected to a system of daily, large-scale, systematic,